Middleware

 return processEvent(ctx, msg.Payload)

-})Execution order: Process runs first (acquires semaphore), then Throttle (rate-limits), then Distinct (deduplicates), then the inner handler.
+})Execution order: AutoAck runs first (outermost), then InjectMessageID, then the inner handler.
 Errors propagate back through each layer in reverse order.

 Writing Custom Middleware